 After a short stint with a number of radio stations and a TV station, Dave moved to northern Colorado and worked for KIMN.
 He has written editorials and developed editorial cartoons for the Fort Collins Coloradoan, the Fort Collins Comic News, and other newspapers in northern and western Colorado.
 Additionally, he has recently published Ripples—a paranormal, yet inspirational, love story.

 As an activist, Dave has worked with Americans For Prosperity and multiple county, state and federal office campaigns manning phone banks, conducting precinct walks and generally motivating the masses to involvement in their system of self-governance.
-He serves on both the leadership committee and occupies a seat on the American Conservatives of Color Board of Directors.
+He serves on both the RMBC leadership committee and has spoken at rallies and gatherings across Colorado and the western United States.